KrisKasprzak/Adafruit_ILI9341_Keypad/README.md

-# Keyboard (numbers and characters) for the Adafruit_ILI9341 and XPT2046_Touchscreen Libraries
+# Numberpad for the Adafruit_ILI9341 and XPT2046_Touchscreen Libraries
-This library includes 2 classes for getting user input using a 0-9 digit number pad and a full keyboard (a-z, A-Z-0-9, special characters).
+This library includes a class for getting user input using a 0-9 digit.
 This library is for the Adafruit_ILI9341 driver to drive common 2.8" LCF displays, and also requires touch screen capability.
 This library is dependent on 1) Adafruit_ILI9341, 2) XPT2046_Touchscreen, and 3) Adafruit_ILI9341_Controls libraries.

 <b><h3> Latest version 3.0</b></h3>
 <br>